Consulta OnLine (periodico online)

 Abstract

-Mexican constitutionalists) deals with the Constitutional Court’s role in
+constitutionalists) deals with the Constitutional Court’s role in controlling

-controlling the transition to constitutional democracy in Italy after WW2.
-Very
+the transition to constitutional democracy in Italy after WW2.
+Very few

-few precedents could support the innovative framing of the institution and
+precedents could support the innovative framing of the institution and Italy,

-analogous process that was eventually adopted by all countries in Southern,
+process that was eventually adopted by all countries in Southern, Central,

 constitutionalism (rule of law, human rights, and democracy).
 Some structural